velos/Endpoints/docs/DefiningResponseType.md

 ### `HeaderValues` (associatedtype, defaults to `Void`)

-Custom headers can be included in your `Endpoint` definition by associating a type with `HeaderValues` in your `Endpoint`.
-These properties can be referenced by key paths in the `Endpoint` definition:
+Custom headers can be included in your `Definition` by passing `Headers` to the headers dictionary.
+These enum values can include references by key paths to `HeaderValue`s or to hard-coded strings:

 ```Swift
 static let definition: Definition<UserEndpoint> = Definition(